Coronation of Anne Boleyn

-The coronation of Anne Boleyn as Queen of England took place at Westminster Abbey, London, England, on 1 June 1533.
+The coronation of Anne Boleyn as Queen consort of England took place at Westminster Abbey, London, England, on 1 June 1533.
 The new queen was King Henry VIII's second wife, following the annulment of his first marriage to Catherine of Aragon.

 The queen was visibly pregnant at the time of her coronation, and the usage of St Edward's Crown, which had been reserved for reigning monarchs, sought to legitimise Anne as the new queen, along with her unborn child, which was expected to be the long-awaited male heir.
 The coronation was preceded by an elaborate procession, which had started the day before at the Tower of London.
 Although the celebrations for the coronation were lavish, the general populace did not receive her well, as clearly demonstrated in contemporary accounts.

 Background

 After over two decades of marriage to Catherine of Aragon, King Henry VIII still had no male heir: his only legitimate child was Princess Mary.
 Desperate to secure the Tudor dynasty, Henry sought to have his marriage annulled on the grounds that Catherine had previously been married to Prince Arthur, Henry's deceased older brother.
 Further motivation seems to have come from his relationship with Anne Boleyn, a lady-in-waiting to Queen Catherine.
 Pope Clement VII refused his request, probably under pressure from Catherine's nephew, Emperor Charles V, who was holding Clement prisoner.
 Faced with this, Henry split England from the Catholic Church, beginning the English Reformation.

 As the new Supreme Head of the Church of England, the king now had the authority to end his own marriage, which he promptly did.
 Catherine was stripped of her title as queen consort on 23 May 1533 by the new Archbishop of Canterbury, who five days later, declared the validity of Henry's marriage to Anne, which had secretly been performed in Dover.